imieites/angularSeed/README.md

 This will run the default tasks for running a development build:

-npm run dev
+npm run gulp

 This will run the default tasks for running a production build:

-npm run prod
+npm run gulp -- --prod

 * Database configuration: none so far.
 * How to run tests: none so far.